When can babies eat iceberg lettuce?

 9 to 12 months old: Offer fresh or cooked lettuce that has been chopped or finely shredded.
 Greens often cling to the back of the roof of the mouth of babies and adults alike.
 Tossing the raw greens with a homemade dressing can help wash down any bits that may get stuck.
 Serving lettuce with a drink on the side helps, too!

-12 to 18 months old: This is a great window of time to introduce raw salads before the pickiness of the toddler years kicks in high gear.
-Serve green foods early and often!
+12 to 18 months old: This is a great window of time to introduce finely chopped raw salads before the selectiveness of the toddler years kicks in high gear.
 Balance your child’s meal with other foods that are high in protein, healthy fats, and iron (beans!) alongside iceberg lettuce.
 Serve with a fork alongside the salad to encourage utensil practice.

 Recipe: Family-Style Cobb Salad